Mike Bennett (wrestler)

-After a few years on the independent circuit, Bennett made his Ring of Honor (ROH) debut in 2008; his character was named The Prodigy.
+After beginning his career on the independent circuit, Bennett made his ROH debut in 2008.
 With his then-girlfriend Maria Kanellis, he worked as part of "The Kingdom" stable, winning the ROH World Tag Team Championship with Matt Taven.
-ROH's talent-sharing agreement with New Japan Pro-Wrestling (NJPW) enabled the tag team to make limited appearances in Japan, where they won NJPW's IWGP Tag Team Championship.
-Bennett and Taven also operate a wrestling school in West Warwick, Rhode Island.
-Bennett left ROH in late-2015 to sign with rival promotion Total Nonstop Action Wrestling (TNA), where he won the TNA X Division Championship.
-In 2017, Bennett joined his wife Maria in WWE (whose maiden name was used as his character's surname), where held the WWE 24/7 Championship twice.
+ROH's talent-sharing agreement with New Japan Pro-Wrestling (NJPW) saw the tag team make appearances in Japan, where they won NJPW's IWGP Tag Team Championship.
+Bennett left ROH in late-2015 to sign with promotion Total Nonstop Action Wrestling (TNA), where he won the TNA X Division Championship.
+In 2017, Bennett joined his wife Maria in WWE (whose maiden name was used as his character's surname), where he held the WWE 24/7 Championship twice.
+After leaving WWE in April 2020, Bennett briefly returned to ROH and to TNA (now known as Impact Wrestling) before joining AEW in October 2022.

+In addition to wrestling, Bennett and Taven operate a wrestling school in West Warwick, Rhode Island.

 Early life

 Michael Bennett was born on May 16, 1985, in Carver, Massachusetts.
 He has an older brother, an older sister, and a younger brother.
 He graduated from Carver High School in 2003 (presently, Carver Middle-High School).